economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 We believe that survival of our species amidst the challenges of our time hinge upon our ability to responsibly and sustainably govern commons.[^commonstransition]

-We prioritise our commons work first on efforts which sustain, steward and regenerate natural & environmental commons.
-In all efforts we also aim to build towards sustainability and commoning at the social layer, and finally the technological layer(s) deemed necessary to underpin this work.
+We prioritise our efforts first toward those which sustain, steward and regenerate natural & environmental commons.
+In all work we also aim to build towards sustainability and commoning at the social layer, and finally the technological layer(s) deemed necessary to underpin this work.
 We believe this ordering is important, and that our deepest service as beings in this new phase of existence should be toward the 'base layers' on which our survival depends&mdash; geologies, water flows, soil, fungi, bacteria and eventually flora, fauna, other human beings and the invisible agreements we make when coordinating together.
-This ordering is also important.

 **We like:**

 - Actions which grow natural, knowledge, social & technological commons; where the outcomes have a collective benefit.
 - The preservation, sharing and elevation of Indigenous knowledge systems and ways of knowing.
+- Bioregional scale governance and stewardship efforts.
 - Open-source software, open contributions, codes of conduct.
 - Up-front commitments towards commons contributions.
+- Strong governance around the sharing of dividends and surplus.

 **We try to avoid:**